arrrrrmin/arrrrrmin.netlify.com/code/python-examples/python_examples/moto_mocks/README.md

 {! ./python_examples/moto_mocks/example_001.py [ln:15-16] !}
 ````

-where a transcription job is started and to check it with pytest `get_transcription_job()`
+where the transcription job is started.
+To check it with pytest, `get_transcription_job()`
 is called to get the response from the aws transcribe endpoint.
 Like this we can check a
 job was started somewhere in our code.

-> The only thing one has to care about is that `@mock_transcribe` is called befor the
+> The only thing one has to care about: `@mock_transcribe` has to be called before the
 > `boto.client("transcribe")`-connection is established.
 If not,
 > [`boto`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/transcribe.html)
-> tries to hit the actual endpoint which will fail in integration tests that run in a
+> tries to hit the actual endpoint which will fail in integration tests (e.g. github
-> github action.
+> actions).

 # Working with `conftest.py`